OctopusDeploy/docs/docs/administration/authentication-providers/azure-ad-authentication.md

 **`https://login.microsoftonline.com/b91ebf6a-84be-4c6f-97f3-32a1d0a11c8a`**

-## Setting the Client ID and Issuer into Octopus Deploy
+## Setting the Client ID and Issuer into Octopus Deploy {#AzureADauthentication-SettingtheClientIDandIssuerintoOctopusDeploy}

 Once you have those values, run the following from a command prompt in the folder where you installed Octopus Server: